Constraints on Shadow Radius and Instabilities Arising from Various Perturbations in Spherically Symmetric Black Holes in Einstein-power-Yang-Mills-Gauss-Bonnet Gravity: Conclusions

 \begin{enumerate} \item[1.]
-Through the application of the high-dimensional shadow constraint formula \eqref{eq:highdimrange} to EGBPYM black holes, we rigorously established that even in high-dimensional space-time frameworks, a physically viable domain of characteristic parameters remains definable.
-This result directly addresses and rectifies inconsistencies found in previous analyses of parameter bounds within this theoretical context.
+Through the application of the high-dimensional shadow constraint formula \eqref{eq:highdimrange} to EPYMGB black holes, we rigorously established that even in high-dimensional space-time frameworks, a physically viable domain of characteristic parameters remains definable.
 We observe that the value of the shadow radius $R_{s}$ will decrease as the coupling constant ${\alpha}_2$ increases, while the valid interval of the coupling constant ${\alpha}_2$ contracts monotonically with increasing magnetic charge $\mathcal{Q}$.
 Crucially, this valid interval will progressively shrink to fit within the admissible region $r_{\mathrm{sh}}$ defined by the high-dimensional shadow radius.
-In other words, for each space-time dimension, the valid range of the parameter ${\alpha}_2$ in EGB black holes ($\mathcal{Q}=0$) precisely matches the maximum permissible range of ${\alpha}_2$ in EGBPYM black holes.
-All in all, these results clearly indicate that under the constraints of the high-dimensional shadow constraint formula \eqref{eq:highdimrange}, the characteristic parameters ${\alpha}_2$ and $\mathcal{Q}$ exhibit well-defined valid intervals limited by observational data, demonstrating the dimensional dependence of parameter constraints in extended space-time geometries.
+In other words, for each space-time dimension, the valid range of the parameter ${\alpha}_2$ in EGB black holes ($\mathcal{Q}=0$) precisely matches the maximum permissible range of ${\alpha}_2$ in EPYMGB black holes.
+Overall, these results clearly indicate that under the high-dimensional shadow constraint formula, the characteristic parameters exhibit well-defined ranges limited by observational bounds, revealing the dimensional dependence of parameter constraints in extended space-time geometries.

 \item[2.]
 We cross-verified the high consistency of the values of QNMs calculated by three distinct numerical methods (the time-domain integration technique, the WKB approximation, and the AIM).
 To address the inherent limitation of WKB in achieving higher-order convergence for complex black hole configurations, we implement the Pad\'e approximants technique, thereby resolving precision degradation in high-order term calculations.
 Similarly, there are certain considerations to keep in mind when using the other two methods.
 It is advisable to choose a larger value of multipole number ($\ell>1$) whenever possible for the time-domain integration method.
 The selection of critical parameter values should be avoided to ensure stability and accuracy for the AIM.